2023Christine/Online-Retail-Data-Analysis/README.md

 ## Customer Segmentation

-The **Online Retail Customer Segmentation(Notebooks/Online%20Retail%20Customer%20Segmentation.ipynb)** notebook delves into uncovering latent patterns and customer segments within the dataset.
+The **[Online Retail Customer Segmentation](Notebooks/Online%20Retail%20Customer%20Segmentation.ipynb)** notebook delves into uncovering latent patterns and customer segments within the dataset.
 By amalgamating RFM analysis and K-Means clustering, distinct customer segments are delineated based on Recency, Frequency, and Monetary Value.
 This phase aims to identify high-value customers and tailor strategies for optimal business outcomes.

 ### Dataset Overview